 Before we jump in, we want to acknowledge autism is a spectrum, and that children with autism have unique sensory needs and these suggestions may not work for everyone.
-We hope that with this list, you may find a few places and activities to put on your list if you are planning to visit Wichita.
+We hope that with these suggestions, you may find a few places and activities to put on your list if you are planning to visit Wichita.

 Outdoor activities

 Want to avoid crowds and get some fresh air?
-Outdoor activities children on the spectrum may enjoy going on a hunt for murals, exploring parks and outdoor areas like Pawnee Prairie Park and experiencing the Keeper of the Plains Plaza.
+Outdoor activities that children on the spectrum may enjoy include going on a hunt for murals and other public art, exploring parks and outdoor areas like Pawnee Prairie Park and experiencing the iconic Keeper of the Plains Plaza, which turns 50 this year.
 Enjoy a variety of activities with little to no wait time at O.J.
 Watson Park.
 There are paddle boats, a train ride, a playground and a mini golf course.
+At Riverside Park you’ll find a children’s playground, an interactive fountain and the Kansas Wildlife Exhibit.
+Show up at noon on weekdays and see animal feedings for free.

 Stearman Field Bar & Grill